Mastering TipKit: Advanced

 var statusValue: Int

-// Reason of invalidated
+// Reason of invalidation

 var invalidationReasonValue: Int

-// The lost display date
+// The last display date

 var lastDisplayed: Date?